 The U-Bend acts as an airtight seal where water settles in the dip of the ‘U’ Bend which is installed in-between the toilet and the sewer, preventing odours from coming up from the sewer into your bathroom; and with every flush the U-Bend replenishes with fresh clean water.

 Now back to the question, why are toilets referred to as The Crapper?

 ‘Thomas Crapper (died 27 January 1910) was an English businessman and plumber.
 He founded Thomas Crapper & Co in London, a sanitary equipment company.
 Crapper held nine patents, three of them for water closet improvements such as the floating Ballcock.
 He improved the S-bend plumbing trap in 1880 by inventing the U– Bend.’

 Toilet Trivia - This is the interesting part!

 The toilets in England during World War 1 were predominately made by the company – Thomas Crapper & Co Ltd. The toilets displayed the company logo ‘Thomas Crapper & Co Ltd’.

-The US soldiers stationed in England at the time started referring to the toilet as “the Crapper” and brought that slang term back with them to the states.
-The slang word for toilet became more widely taken up and still being used today.
+The US soldiers stationed in England at the time started referring to the toilet as “the Crapper” and brought that slang term back with them to the United States.
+The slang word for toilet became more widely taken up and is still being used today.